 Your physician will try to pinpoint the exact location and cause of your neck or back pain by following a series of diagnostic procedures, including:

 - Medical history — This includes personal medical history and family history.
 Tell your physician what medications you’re taking, if you’ve had any serious illnesses or surgical procedures in the past or if you’ve recently experienced any injuries, even minor ones.

-- Physical exam – The physician will palpate your spine and look for areas that are swollen, warm or sensitive to the touch.
+- Physical exam — The physician will feel for areas that are swollen, warm or sensitive to the touch.
 There will also be a visual exam where your physician will check for abnormal spine curvature or problems with flexibility and range of motion.

-- Review of symptoms – Be honest and accurate when your physician asks you to describe your symptoms.
+- Review of symptoms — Be honest and accurate when your physician asks you to describe your symptoms.
 Specify the location, frequency, severity and nature of the pain you feel.
-Be clear about whether your discomfort is constant or if it is triggered by certain movements.
+Be clear about whether your discomfort is constant or if certain movements trigger it.

 - Medical imaging — Once a diagnosis has been narrowed down to a section of the spine (cervical, thoracic or lumbar), an MRI or CT scan can help the physician see exactly which vertebrae, discs or joints are affected.

 If you are diagnosed with degenerative spondylosis, you and your doctor will likely develop a conservative treatment plan as the first step.
 Most patients find that a course of methods such as gentle exercise, yoga and over-the-counter pain medication can effectively manage their symptoms.
 However, if you attempt these treatments with no significant improvement in pain after weeks or months, your physician may then recommend surgery.